depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * idPattern   - regular expression to be matched by entity ids
 * attrs       - list of attributes (only those attributes are returned and only entities with any of the attrs match)
 * q           - query string - see separate chapter on 'q'
-* csf         - not implemented in Alpha 1
+* csf         - not implemented in Alpha Release 1
+* limit       - maximum number of entities to be returned
+* offset      - the index of the first entity
 * georel      - geo relationship (near, within, etc)
 * geometry    - geometry (point, circle, polygon, ...)
 * coordinates - coordinates array, serialized as a string
 * geoproperty - not implemented in Alpha 1 - only "location" can be used as geo attribute
-* limit       - maximum number of entities to be returned
-* offset      - the index of the first entity

-For all geofencing URI params (last four), please refer to the separate chapter on Gellocation
+For all geofencing URI parameters (the last four), please refer to the separate chapter on Geolocation

 #### Response HTTP Status Code
-* 200 OK
+* 200 OK          - the payload body is a JSON array that contains the matching entities
-* 400 Bad Request
+* 400 Bad Request - something is off with the request and the payload body contains information about the error

 #### Response HTTP Headers
 * Link - to echo back to the context (if Accept: application/json)